 - For those traveling between East Wheelock Street and Lebanon Street, pedestrians are directed through the Hopkins Center, while bicyclists are directed to use Crosby Street.
 Refer to the detailed map Detour map.

-For more details and project photos, visit the Hood Museum of Art project site or the Hood Museum Expansion site
+For more details and project photos, visit the Hood Museum of Art project site or the Hood Expansion Update site